Frank Lee

 Solicitors: expert.urology@gmail.com

-Mr. Lee secured a place to study Medicine at Cambridge University in 1986.
-During his time at Cambridge, he obtained his BA (Hons) degree in Medical Sciences in 1989, followed by the qualifications BChir (1991), MB (1992), and MA (1992).
-He then underwent basic surgical training in Cambridge, establishing a solid foundation in medical practice.
+Mr Lee secured a place to study Medicine at Cambridge University in 1986.
+He graduated with a BA (Hons) in Medical Sciences in 1989, followed by the BChir (1991), MB (1992), and MA (1992).
+He then completed his basic surgical training in Cambridge, establishing a strong foundation for his surgical career.

-Between 1997 and 2004, Mr. Lee undertook specialist training in Urology in London.
-During this period, he was awarded a British Urological Foundation Scholarship and received the Short Paper Prize from the Urology Section of the Royal Society of Medicine, reflecting his commitment to academic excellence and clinical innovation.
-He pursued further specialisation through fellowship training in Female, Reconstructive, and Neuro-Urology at the Institute of Urology.
-In 2003, he obtained the FRCS(Urol) qualification and subsequently gained entry to the Specialist Registry in Urology in 2004.
+Between 1997 and 2004, Mr Lee undertook specialist training in Urology in London, during which he was awarded a British Urological Foundation Scholarship and won the Short Paper Prize from the Urology Section of the Royal Society of Medicine—recognition of his academic excellence and clinical innovation.
+He went on to fellowship training in Female, Reconstructive, and Neuro-Urology at the Institute of Urology.
+In 2003, he obtained the FRCS (Urol) and, the following year, entered the Specialist Register in Urology.

-In the same year, Mr. Lee was appointed Consultant Urological Surgeon at St. George’s Hospital and became an Honorary Senior Lecturer at St. George’s, University of London.
-Demonstrating leadership within his field, he served as Head of Department from 2008 to 2011.
-During his tenure, he was instrumental in advancing clinical practice, notably introducing the use of Botulinum toxin for Overactive and Neurogenic Bladder.
-He also promoted the artificial urinary sphincter implant for both adult and adolescent patients, significantly improving patient outcomes in these areas.
+In 2004, Mr Lee was appointed Consultant Urological Surgeon at St George’s Hospital and Honorary Senior Lecturer at St George’s, University of London.
+As Head of Department (2008–2011), he pioneered clinical developments, including the introduction of Botulinum toxin for Overactive and Neurogenic Bladder and the wider adoption of artificial urinary sphincter implants in both adult and adolescent patients, significantly improving treatment outcomes.

-In addition to his clinical advancements, Mr. Lee provided dedicated urological care to patients at the Atkinson Morley Hospital and the Wolfson Neuro-Rehabilitation Centre.
-His contributions extended beyond clinical practice, as he played a pivotal role in medical education.
-He served as a Personal Tutor and Responsible Examiner for the Penultimate Year OSCE, while also acting as an Educational and Clinical Supervisor to surgical trainees, shaping the next generation of urological specialists.
+Alongside his departmental leadership, he provided specialist urological care at the Atkinson Morley Hospital and the Wolfson Neuro-Rehabilitation Centre.
+His dedication to education was equally notable: he served as a Personal Tutor and Responsible Examiner for the Penultimate Year OSCE, and as an Educational and Clinical Supervisor, he guided and mentored surgical trainees, helping to shape the next generation of urologists.